 El Centro Dos

 El Centro Dos, an appropriately named outpost of El Centro, a popular South End Mexican eatery, serves authentic regional Mexican cuisine.
 Chef and owner Allan Rodriguez has handpicked art—including a beautiful portrait of Frieda Kahlo—and furniture from his native Mexico to give the Brookline restaurant a homey and authentic atmosphere.
 El Centro Dos serves chicken in mole sauce, enchiladas, and a variety of tacos and salads.
 It also has concocted a host of refreshing drinks like watermelon sangria and spicy mango mojitos.
 The restaurant is open for dinner every day, lunch on weekdays, and brunch on the weekend.

 The Children’s Book Shop

 237 Washington St.

-Billing itself as greater Boston’s oldest independent bookstore, this shop has been delighting young minds since 1977.
-With more than 28,000 titles available, the store offers children’s classics (e.g., Robert McCloskey’s Make Way for Ducklings) and the latest in picture and chapter books, and young adult fare.
+Billing itself as Greater Boston’s oldest independent bookstore, this shop has been delighting young minds since 1977.
+With more than 28,000 titles available, the store offers children’s classics (e.g., Robert McCloskey’s Make Way for Ducklings), the latest in picture and chapter books, and young adult fare.
 Rows of books, from pop-ups to contemporary novels, classics, and nonfiction, are sorted by age and genre.
-A section at the front of the store features books autographed by authors who have done readings at the Public Library of Brookline, which are sponsored by the Children’s Book Shop.
+A section at the front of the store features books autographed by authors who have done readings sponsored by the Children’s Book Shop at the nearby Public Library of Brookline.
 The knowledgeable staff will help you find just the right gift for any young reader.
 The shop was named best children’s bookshop by Boston magazine in 2007, and again from 2011 to 2014. .